Doctelligence/doctelligence.github.io/roadmap.md

     - Cryptographers
 - **🧠 Establish an advisory board:**
     - Include industry experts to guide project development and implementation.
     - **✅ Completed:** Officially listed on the workstream with Cambridge Frontiers Lab after being approached: [Cambridge Frontiers Lab](https://ftlcam.vercel.app/).
-Collaborate with Cambridge Frontiers Lab to leverage their expertise and network, enhancing project visibility and support.
+Collaborate to leverage their expertise and network, enhancing project visibility and support.

 ## 📄 Whitepaper and Technical Specification
 - **📖 Refine whitepaper:**